dotse/tls-fed-auth/tls-fed-auth.md

 *    `iss` (Issuer)

      A URI uniquely identifying the issuing federation.
-This plays a critical role in trust establishment within the FedAE framework.
+This plays a critical role in trust establishment within the MATF framework.
 The `iss` claim differentiates federations, preventing ambiguity and ensuring that entities are recognized within their intended context.
 Verification of the `iss` claim enables recipients to determine the origin of the information and establish trust with entities within the identified federation [@!RFC7519], section 4.1.1.
 The `iss` claim is registered for use as a JOSE header parameter as per [@!RFC7519], section 5.3.

 *    `kid` (Key Identifier)